Anjan-AI/TSAI-EVA5/Week-1 Background & Basics Machine Learning Intuition/Assignment.md

 __**Channels :**__
 <br/> Channels are the outcome of images convolved with a definite kernel. each Channel consist different features. for example, in the below Image we can see that it is a Image with different Alphabets present in it.
-<br/>The values of the kernel and the symmetry is responsible for a particular type of feature.
-for example, the below 3X3 kernel can be used to produce a horizontal edge.
 <p align ="center">
   <img widht= 200, height = 200 src="Resources/Alphabet.PNG">
 </p>